codemagic-ci-cd/codemagic-docs/content/yaml/building-a-flutter-app.md

       echo "flutter.sdk=$HOME/programs/flutter" > "$FCI_BUILD_DIR/android/local.properties"
     - flutter build apk --release

-#### Build an apk with user specified keys from app bundle
+### Build an APK with user-specified keys from app bundle

 If your app settings in Codemagic have building Android app bundles enabled, we will automatically include a script for generating a signed `app-universal.apk` during the YAML export.
-If you're creating a YAML file from a scratch, add the script below to receive this file:
+If you are creating a YAML file from a scratch, add the script below to receive this file:

     - |
       # generate signed universal apk with user specified keys